 Over time, the incidence of these symptoms tends to increase, with 61.3 percent of survivors likely to suffer hot flushes, 54 percent insomnia and 72.8 percent fatigue within five years of treatment, according to the study.

-“It is important to realize that these symptoms can already exist before patients start the treatment, sometimes even before they are diagnosed with cancer,” said Smet, a resident in at Austria’s Medical University of Vienna.
+“It is important to realize that these symptoms can already exist before patients start the treatment, sometimes even before they are diagnosed with cancer,” said Smet, a resident in radiation oncology at Austria’s Medical University of Vienna.
 “It is difficult to distinguish whether and to what extent these symptoms are caused by the cancer itself, by the treatment or by other factors.
 In most cases, it is probably a combination.”

 Drugs, physical exercise and psychological counselling have been used in cancer-related fatigue and insomnia, and hormone replacement therapy may be a therapeutic possibility to manage hot flushes, said Smet.
 Still, more studies are needed to understand the risk of developing these symptoms, and to help women make decisions concerning possible treatments.